Martha-KW/Masterblog/README.md

 # Flask Blog – Training Project

-This repository was created as part of a training program at Microsoft to practice building a blog using **Flask**.
+This repository was created as part of a training program at Masterschool to practice building a blog using **Flask**.
 The project combines several technologies:

 - **Python** for backend logic
 - **Flask** as the web framework